-As a conductor he regularly appears with some of the world's leading ensembles and orchestras, amongst them the London Sinfonietta, Ensemble Modern, Ensemble Intercontemporain, Mahler Chamber Orchestra, Philharmonia, Cleveland and Concertgebouw orchestras and the Berlin Philharmonic.
-He has conducted numerous world premieres, including important works by Rihm, Chin, Grisey and Ligeti and his repertoire stretches from Schumann and Wagner to Knussen, Abrahamsen and Grisey.
+As a conductor he regularly appears with some of the world's leading orchestras, amongst them the London Sinfonietta, Ensemble Modern, Mahler Chamber Orchestra, Philharmonia and the Berlin Philharmonic; he has a particularly close relationship with the Concertgebouw in Amsterdam.

 George Benjamin has conducted numerous world premieres, including important works by Rihm, Chin, Grisey and Ligeti, and his repertoire stretches from Schumann and Wagner to Abrahamsen, Knussen, and Murail.
 He has frequently performed and taught at the Tanglewood festival in the USA since his first appearance in 1999, and returns there regularly.